-At Microsoft, we're providing technology and resources to help our customers navigate a remote environment.
-We're seeing our family of products play key roles in the ways the world is continuing to work, learn, and connect.
+At Microsoft, we provide technology and resources to help our customers create a secure hybrid work environment.
+Our family of products plays a key role in the ways the world works, learns, and connects.

-Our growth depends on securely delivering continuous innovation and advancing our leading productivity and collaboration tools and services, including Office, Dynamics, and LinkedIn.
-Microsoft 365 brings together Office 365, Windows, and Enterprise Mobility + Security to help organizations empower their employees with AI-backed tools that unlock creativity, increase teamwork, and fuel innovation, all the while enabling compliance coverage and data protection.
-Microsoft Teams is enabling rapid digital transformation by giving people a single tool to chat, call, meet, and collaborate.
+Our growth depends on securely delivering continuous innovation and advancing our leading productivity and collaboration tools and services, including Office 365, Dynamics 365, and LinkedIn.
+Microsoft 365 brings together Office 365, Windows, and Enterprise Mobility + Security to help organizations empower their employees with Al-backed tools that unlock creativity, increase collaboration, and fuel innovation, all the while enabling compliance coverage and data protection.
+Microsoft Teams is a comprehensive platform for work, with meetings, calls, chat, collaboration, and business process automation.
 Microsoft Viva is an employee experience platform that brings together communications, knowledge, learning, resources, and insights powered by Microsoft 365.
-Microsoft Relationship Sales solution brings together LinkedIn Sales Navigator and Dynamics to transform business to business sales through social selling.
-Dynamics 365 for Talent with LinkedIn Recruiter and Learning gives human resource professionals a complete solution to compete for talent.
-Microsoft Power Platform empowers employees to build custom applications, automate workflow, and analyze data no matter their technical expertise.
+Together with the Microsoft Cloud, Dynamics 365, Microsoft Teams, and Azure Synapse bring a new era of collaborative applications that transform every business function and process.
+Microsoft Power Platform is helping domain experts drive productivity gains with low-code/no-code tools, robotic process automation, virtual agents, and business intelligence.
+In a dynamic labor market, LinkedIn is helping professionals use the platform to connect, learn, grow, and get hired.